bridge-core/bridge-core.github.io/content/docs/extension-docs/compiler-plugins.md

 ## Compiler Config

 The compiler config tells the compiler which plugins to use in compilation.
 It should go in the `<PROJECT NAME>/.bridge/compiler` directory and be given any name.
-The `dev` compiler mode uses the `default.json` compiler config.
+The `dev` compiler mode uses the `default.json` compiler config and the `dist` compiler mode allows you to choose from the available modes.

 By default the `default.json` config should look like this: